Federal Aviation Safety Officer (ASO) Training

 To maintain an active ASO Certification, aviation safety officers must complete an additional 16 hours of safety training every two years, and reapply for certification.

-To get started, download the Application for the ICAP Federal Aviation Safety Officer Certificate [PDF, 31k]
+To get started, download the Application for ICAP Safety Officer Certificate [DOC - 30.00 KB]